oscimp/amaranth_twstft/Doc/01_usage.md

 options:
-  -h, --help            show this help message and exit --platform PLATFORM   Target Platform (cmoda7 only for now) --bitlen BITLEN       number of bits of the LFSR --noiselen NOISELEN   length of the PRN sequence
+  -h, --help            show this help message and exit --platform PLATFORM   Target Platform (CMOD A7 only for now) --bitlen BITLEN       number of bits of the LFSR --noiselen NOISELEN   length of the PRN sequence
   -m MODFREQ, --modfreq MODFREQ
-                        frequency of the PSK modulation (Herz) (default :2.5e6) -v, --verbose         prints all the parameters used for this instance of the program --no-build            sources generate only --no-load             don't load bitstream
+                        frequency of the PSK modulation (Hertz) (default :2.5e6) -v, --verbose         prints all the parameters used for this instance of the program --no-build            sources generate only --no-load             don't load bitstream
-  --flash               write bitstream into SPI flash (cmoda7 only) --build-dir BUILD_DIR
+  --flash               write bitstream into SPI flash (CMOD A7 only) --build-dir BUILD_DIR
                         build directory
   --conv-to-bin         convert .bit file to .bit.bin --toolchain TOOLCHAIN
-                        toolchain to use (Vivado or Symbiflow) (cmoda7 only) (default: Vivado)
+                        toolchain to use (Vivado or Symbiflow) (CMOD A7 only) (default: Vivado)
 ```

-Requiered options:
+Required options:
 - `BITLEN` is the *PRN* shift register size ([Pseudo-Random Noise generation](02_PRN.md)) (default: 17)
 - `NOISELEN` is the number of bits produces before reseting the *PRN* shift register (default: 100000)

 Optional options:
-- `--no-build` limit to amaranth -> *verilog* convert
+- `--no-build` limit to amaranth -> *Verilog* convert
 - `--no-load` bypass load step after bitstream
-- `--flash` write the bitstream in non-volatile memory, by default, the bitstream is writen to volatile memory.
+- `--flash` write the bitstream in non-volatile memory, by default, the bitstream is written to volatile memory.

 for example:
 ```
 ./amaranth_twstft/flashZedBoard.py --bitlen 17 --noiselen 100000
 ```

-**cmoda7 only**: by default *Vivado* is used to produces the bitstream, but it's
+**CMOD A7 only**: by default *Vivado* is used to produces the bitstream, but it's
 also possible to use the *f4pga* Open-Source toolchain.

 ## Configuration

-At runtime, the fpga can be configured with the `twstft_config.py` script.
+At runtime, the FPGA can be configured with the `twstft_config.py` script.

 ```
 usage: twstft_config.py [-h] [-d DEVICE] [-b BAUDRATE] [-l BITLEN] [-m] [--list] [-p] [-ta TAPS_A] [-tb TAPS_B]